 BetterWorldBooks

-I randomly followed a Twitter link today to a blog by a fellow Sydney I.T. person and started reading this post about “humanising a product.”
+I randomly followed a Twitter link today to a blog by a fellow Sydney I.T. person and started reading a post about “humanising a product.”
 I was amused to see this bit in an email from a book he’d ordered:

 “I can’t believe I’m leaving Mishawaka, Indiana already – the friendly people, the Hummer plant, the Linebacker Lounge – so many memories.”